GSO-soslab/sosl_auv_manual/vehicle_operation/2_operation.md

 chrony is the linux software to time sync the system using different type of time sources (e.g., Inernet, GPS, other computer...)

 - install dependency: `sudo apt install chrony`
-- save the default file and copy following to the file `/etc/chrony/chrony.conf`
+- save the default file as backup
+- copy following to the file `/etc/chrony/chrony.conf`
 ```sh
 ### /etc/chrony/chrony.conf ###